perpetualKid/GetText.NET/README.md

 Also you can create custom plural rule generator by implementing IPluralRuleGenerator interface, which will create a PluralRule for any culture.

 Debugging
 ---------

-Debug version of the GetText binary outputs debug messages to System.Diagnostics.Trace.
+Debug version of the GetText.NET binary outputs debug messages to System.Diagnostics.Trace.
-You can register trace listeners to see GetText debug messages.
+You can register trace listeners to see GetText.NET debug messages.
-Please note that Release version of the GetText binary does not produse any trace messages.
+Please note that Release version of the GetText.NET binary does not produse any trace messages.

 ```csharp
 	Trace.Listeners.Add(new TextWriterTraceListener(Console.Out));